SCPC Resources & Guides

 - PHOTOGRAPH EXHIBITS

 Posters are an integral piece of any social movement.
-Large, visual, and proclaiming a message, posters are an art form used by many organizations for many different purposes.
-These visually striking collections have been digitized for ease of viewing.
-Many of the originals are specially stored in the Peace Collection due to their size or fragility.
+Extra-large, visual, and proclaiming a message, posters are an art form used by many organizations for many different purposes.
+The over 3,500 oversized posters have been digitized; these digital images may be viewed in the Peace Collection, with the exception of a collection of Soviet posters (mostly from the 1930s) that have been made into a website.
+Many of the originals are very fragile and may not be seen in person without special permission.

 The Peace Collection has a wide variety of materials and collections that concentrate on conscientious objection and conscientious objectors.
 Photographs, first-hand accounts, Civilian Public Service camp newspapers, Quaker writings on conscientious objection, and many other resources can be accessed via the link below.